Career Training

 • Basic computer skills

-• Must have a driver's license by the beginning of the internship
+• Must have a driver's license by the beginning of the training

 • We are prioritizing those who reside in a Green Zone area of Minneapolis or one of the ACP50 zones in St. Paul.
 Those neighborhoods include: